 I am an interdisciplinary artist living and working in Philadelphia, PA.
 I have taught Fine Art courses in the School of Design at the University of Pennsylvania and at the Mason Gross School of the Arts at Rutgers University and am currently a member of the OOF Collective.
 I received my MFA from the University of Pennsylvania and BA from Vassar College.
 My sculpture and animations explore how we internalize and experience landscape, memory, and wonder.

-My animation work has screened at the Animation Block Party in Brooklyn, NY, Vox Populi in Philadelphia, PA, and the Peephole Cinema in San Francisco.
+My animation work has screened at the Japan Media Arts Festival in Tokyo, Japan, Animation Block Party in Brooklyn, NY, Vox Populi in Philadelphia, PA, and the Peephole Cinema in San Francisco.
 My sculptures have been exhibited at the Vancouver Art Gallery in Vancouver, BC, The Chemical Heritage Foundation Museum, Philadelphia, PA, the Arlington Art Center in Arlington, VA and Julius Caesar Gallery in Chicago, IL.
 Awards include the Juror’s Prize at the 25th Annual McNeese Works on Paper Juried Exhibition in 2012, a Fulbright Grant in 2008 to study Chinese traditional landscape painting in Hangzhou, China, and the Weitzel Barber Art Travel Prize in 2006 to study Buddhist sculpture practices in Western China.
 In 2014 I was an Artist-in-Residence at the Hacktory in Philadelphia.
 My studio is located at the Queen Memorial Work Studios in Grays Ferry.